gePower/gePower/README.md

 # Biography

 Hi, I'm Gerard, an Ivorian-Canadian fullstack developer living in Quebec City since 2012.
 I'm specialized in developing web applications.
-I'm currently working on Spotify's Backstage framework as an Internal Protail Developer for an insurance mutual.
+I'm currently working on Spotify's backstage framework as an Internal Protail Developer (IDP) for mutual insurance.

 I'm passionate about system design and always eager to learn new technologies.

-## Where to find me
+## 🔍 Where to find me
 [![linkedin](https://img.shields.io/badge/linkedin-logo?style=for-the-badge&logo=linkedin&logoColor=white&color=#0a77b6)](https://www.linkedin.com/in/https://www.linkedin.com/in/gerardseka)

 ## 🚀 Languages and Tools I Use